 Few will have missed the high-profile campaigning of Greta Thunberg, the teenage Swedish climate activist who is putting many people several times her age to shame (below).
 Having hitched a ride across the Atlantic in a bid to highlight the problems of aircraft emissions, she then began the voyage back to Europe on another sailboat when the venue for COP25, the United Nations Climate Change Conference, was switched from Chile to Spain.

 While Greta is the public face of climate crisis activism, concerns are also finding a voice in successful commercial ventures too.
-Nordlys, the cargo ship that docked in Devon in November, is operated by a Dutch company called Fair Transport.
+For example, the cargo ship Nordlys is operated by a Dutch company called Fair Transport.
 They have been delivering cargo under sail for almost a decade, and also run the brigatine Tres Hombres, on routes between Europe and the Caribbean.
 Greyhound Lugger Sailing, based in Cornwall, makes deliveries from Brittany and Ireland as far afield as northern Spain, Madeira and the Azores.
 And Greyhound, in turn, work closely with Trans Oceanic Wind Transport.
-Organisations such as these don’t only deal in cargo, though – they also offer berths to crew of varying abilities, making them an attractive option for milebuilding and improving sailing skills.
+Organisations such as these don’t only deal in cargo.
+They also offer berths to crew of varying abilities, making them an attractive option for Yachtmaster candidates seeking milebuilding opportunities and anyone who wants to learn and improve their sailing skills.

-Cutting shipping emissions and converting to sail costs money, and will have a localised – possibly even global – economic impact.
-On the other hand, there are more pressing costs of maritime shipping pollution.
+Cutting shipping emissions and converting to sail costs money, and the economic impact might not be felt immediately.
+On the other hand, there are the pressing costs of maritime shipping pollution to consider.
 For example, levels of sulphur dioxide, nitrogen oxides and particulate matter are rising in ports (see below) and on shipping routes.
 To put that in perspective, the journal Nature found that pollution from ships causes around 400,000 premature deaths each year – which could be cut by a third if cargo ship operators were forced to use low sulphur fuels.
 The journal also found that the 200 largest ships in the world produce the same amount of sulphur pollution as every car on the planet combined.

 Whatever the financial costs of reducing maritime transport pollution, there’s no avoiding it – as Royal Dutch Shell chief executive Ben van Beurden told DW.com.
 He said: “Decarbonising maritime shipping is a huge task with no simple answer, but it has to be done”.